See a list of Bookkeeping Programs by Clicking Here!

 - Operating ten-key calculators and computers to calculate information and produce reports.

 Bookkeepers can obtain a trade license or certification within bookkeeping.
-Licensure in bookkeeping includes the following options:
+Popular certifications in bookkeeping include the following pathways:

 - Certified Public Bookkeeper (CPB)